jpikl/pm/README.md

 Interactive commands can read additional filters from standard input.

-- Each line is interepreted as a whole package name.
+- Each line is a regular expression (POSIX extended), matching whole package name.
 - Hash sign `#` indicates the start of a comment (which is ignored).

 ```sh